 I think that when it comes to protecting furniture during a move, I can consider myself as a pro already.
 During the past few years, my family and I had several moving occasions due to reasons I could not count anymore.
 Because of that, each move made me wiser and better when it comes to protecting the things I invested money on, to make sure that its quality of beauty would be preserved.

 Moving is an exciting event in your life, because you feel that you are in a different world, where everything seems fresh and new.
-It is a different story though, if you see your furniture with dents and scratches because you were not able to make proper protective covering for your furniture, that could have prevented the damages.
+It is a different story though if you see your furniture with dents and scratches because you were not able to make the proper protective covering for your furniture, that could have prevented the damages.

 Anyway, to make sure that your furniture will still have the same quality when it reaches your new home, here are some pointers to consider:

 If you have cabinets, chests, consoles, that have drawers, you have to make sure to empty the drawers and clean the surface before the move.
 The things inside the drawers can scratch the inner part of your furniture, which is not a good thing at all.
 As a homeowner, you do not want to damage any of your furniture inside and out.

 Your home might also have some IKEA furniture pieces, or perhaps furniture that can be assembled and disassembled.
 For instance, a bed frame can be disassembled, and you need to do that because of three things: